-The Khavinson tripeptide targeted to brain tissue — short cycles for cognitive maintenance, neuroprotection, and age-related CNS decline.
+A Khavinson tripeptide (Glu-Asp-Arg) marketed for brain tissue — short cycles for cognitive maintenance and neuroprotection.
+Khavinson-lineage data, limited independent replication.

-Pinealon is a short synthetic tripeptide (Glu-Asp-Arg) from the Khavinson bioregulator family, tuned toward brain tissue.
-Like other Khavinson peptides (Epitalon for pineal, Cartalax for cartilage, Testagen for testes, Prostamax for prostate), it works at very low doses in short cycles via gene-expression modulation in its target tissue.
+Pinealon is a short synthetic tripeptide (Glu-Asp-Arg) from the Khavinson bioregulator family, marketed for brain tissue.
+Like other Khavinson peptides (Epitalon for pineal, Cartalax for cartilage, Testagen for testes, Prostamax for prostate), it works at very low doses in short cycles.
+The proposed mechanism is gene-expression modulation in target tissue based on molecular docking + nuclear penetration + sequence preference; in-cell promoter occupancy in vivo has not been independently mapped.

 Used for cognitive maintenance, neuroprotection, and age-related mental decline.
 Russian clinical use dates to the 1990s; Western exposure is primarily through the research-peptide community.